Call for Research Grant Applications

-Retina UK invites applications for funding for high quality research projects looking at the causes, potential treatments, and potential cure for all forms of inherited sight loss.
+Retina UK invites applications for funding for high quality research projects looking at the causes and potential treatments for all forms of inherited retinal disease.
 Potential applicants should note that only projects that are clearly focused on our charitable objectives will be considered.

-The Medical Advisory Board (MAB) meet after each submission deadline to discuss applications so that their recommendations can be considered by the Board of Trustees at their April meeting.
+The Medical Advisory Board (MAB) meet after each submission deadline to discuss applications so that their recommendations can be considered by the Board of Trustees at their next meeting.

 Deadlines and application forms